vitorleal/insta-migration/README.md

 # Instagram Migration

-This is a simple project for a friend of mine so he can migrate his instagram account.
+This is a simple project for a friend of mine so he can migrate his Instagram account.
 It get's the users he follow nad put in a CSV file.

 ## How to run
-Run the main file passsing the flag -u/--username with your Instagram username
+Run the main file passsing the flag **-u** or **--username** with your Instagram username

 ```
 $ python main.py -u yourUsername